Pylons/colander/docs/index.rst

 the Python process lifetime.

-To get around this, use the :meth:`colander.SchemaNode.clone` method to create a deep copy of the entire schema before mutating it:
+To get around this, use the :meth:`colander.SchemaNode.clone` method to create a deep copy of an instance of a schema otherwise defined at module scope before mutating any of its subnodes:

 .. code-block:: python